-A newsletter will be emailed home each Friday.
+Friday Notes will be emailed home each Friday by our Principal.
 Each month an updated calendar and lunch menu will be posted on Fast Direct and the school website.
-We ask that you check these calendars as they will contain any current changes that have been made.
-Please be sure to check your email or your child's envelope as this is an important means of communication between school and home.
+We ask that you check the notes, calendar, and menus as they will contain any current changes that have been made.
+Please be sure to check your fast Direct email as this is an important means of communication between school and home.